oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 See [Configuration Example 2: Source Locations](#configuration-example-2-source-locations).

 #### Multiple Auxiliary Images
-If specifying multiple auxiliary images with model files in their respective `sourceModelHome` directories, then model files are merged.
+If specifying multiple auxiliary images with model files in their respective `configuration.model.auxiliaryImages[].sourceModelHome` directories, then model files are merged.
 The operator will merge the model files from multiple auxiliary images in the same order in which images appear under `model.auxiliaryImages`.
 Files from later images in the merge overwrite same-named files from earlier images.

-When specifying multiple auxiliary images, ensure that only one of the images supplies a WDT installation location using `sourceWDTInstallHome`.
+When specifying multiple auxiliary images, ensure that only one of the images supplies a WDT installation location using `configuration.model.auxiliaryImages[].sourceWDTInstallHome`.
 {{% notice warning %}}
 If you provide more than one WDT install home using `sourceWDTInstallHome`, then the domain deployment will fail.
 {{% /notice %}}